1myourman/1myourman/README.md

 ### Who are you?

 📝 From Korea, studied in Taiwan, now WFH in Korea<br/>
-😎 Started with front-end part mainly, studying python and NLP recently tho <br/>
+😎 Started with front-end part mainly, broadening the scope <br/>

 ### Technology and Skills
 <ul>